aderixon/talktalk/README.md

 * Offer appropriate compensation promptly, unasked, for the total and partial loss of service, for failing to meet the original go-live date and for repeated failures to resolve the problem.
+And throw in the free upgrade offer (free SIM) that we missed because of our service issues.

 * Have someone in the UK **call me** to discuss this situation, explain why it occurred and what steps are being put in place to